This is the English original of my story for Hipertextual, first published in Spanish on 27.10.2016.

 It was however too late.
 In July 2016, Claudia underwent a lung amputation.
 Luckily, she was Macchiarini’s only trachea transplant patient in Barcelona, a second operation was stopped due to technical formalities.
 What happened to Claudia’s miracle doctors since?

 Macchiarini and Birchall both went on to promote the alleged success of her treatment and push each other into professorships.
 They both were showered with public funding and celebrated as heroes, while treating more patients with cadaveric trachea transplants, and then with plastic.
 Macchiarini left Barcelona in 2009 and moved to operate a whole list of trachea transplants patients with stem-cell magic at the Careggi hospital in Florence, Italy; the true fates of most of these people are unknown (some are known to have died).
 After his Italian colleagues protested against Macchiarini, he used Birchall’s help with a reference letter to obtain a professorship with Karolinska, the rest is history.
-Jungebluth followed his master everywhere, until the scandal broke and he had to escape to the University Clinic of Heidelberg, which recently sacked him.
+Jungebluth followed his master everywhere, until the scandal broke and he had to escape to the University Clinic of Heidelberg, a job he recently abandoned.
 As for Birchall, his Italian partner was one of the helpful reviewers of his professorship application for UCL in London.
 From there on, it wasn’t pigs anymore for the British surgeon experimenter, but humans.
 EU is currently funding his pan-European trial to transplant dozens of patients using a similar method which he so gracefully proved with Claudia.
 Macchiarini’s cadaver trachea technology is still not being doubted as such, and officially at least, Claudia’s transplant is still being presented as a success.
 It is Claudia who failed her doctors, with her body not taking to the miracle graft as gratefully as she was supposed to.

 This is what the lone critic Pierre Delaere has to say in conclusion: